SalesforceCommerceCloud/pwa-kit/packages/commerce-sdk-react/README.md

 #### How private SLAS works
 This section assumes you read and understand how private SLAS flow works

-To enable private slas flow, you need to pass a PLACEHOLDER value into CommerceApiProvider and keep your **real** value secured and safe.
+To enable private slas flow, you need to pass your secret into the CommercerProvider via clientSecret prop.
-Since commerce-sdk-react run isomorphically, you should not pass **real** secret into the provider because it will be exposed on client-side.
-When clientSecret is defined, any login request will include an authorization header that contains a Base64 encoded version of the following string: <clientID>:<clientSecret> for token retrival/refresh.

-In your project, you need to establish a method (e.g proxy handler) to replace the placeholder with your secured value for any login outgoing requests.
+**Note** You should only use private slas if you know you can secure your secret since commercer-sdk-react runs isomorphically.

 ```js
 // app/components/_app-config/index.jsx